Semiconductor intellectual property core: Vendors

 IP core developers and licensors range in size from individuals to multi-billion-dollar corporations.
 Developers, as well as their chip-making customers, are located throughout the world.

 Silicon intellectual property (SIP, silicon IP) is a business model for a semiconductor company where it licenses its technology to a customer as intellectual property.
 A company with such a business model is a fabless semiconductor company, which doesn't provide physical chips to its customers but merely facilitates the customer's development of chips by offering certain functional blocks.
 Typically, the customers are semiconductor companies or module developers with in-house semiconductor development.
 A company wishing to fabricate a complex device may license in the rights to use another company's well-tested functional blocks such as a microprocessor, instead of developing their own design, which would require additional time and cost.

 The silicon IP industry has had stable growth for many years.
-The most successful silicon IP companies, often referred to as the star IP, include ARM Holdings and Synopsys.
+The earliest silicon IP companies that were established in the 1990s and 2000s included Virtual Chips, Sand Microelectronics (both acquired by Phoenix Technologies), Integrated Intellectual Property (I2P) (acquired by Lattice Semiconductor) and Ingot Systems (acquired by Virage Logic).
+The silicon IP developed by these companies focused on standards such as PCI, USB, IEEE 1394 (Firewire), AGP and DDR3.
+In the recent times, the most successful silicon IP companies, often referred to as the star IP, include ARM Holdings and Synopsys.
 Gartner Group estimated the total value of sales related to silicon intellectual property at US $1.5 billion in 2005 with annual growth expected around 30%.